 Where is it located?

-It is an American country located in the central zone of South America.
-Its territory is politically subdivided into 17 departments and one capital district.
-Its capital is the city of Asuncion.
+It is a latin American country located in the central zone of South America.
+Its territory is politically subdivided into 17 departments and one capital district, its capital is the city of Asuncion.

 What are the main production and export sectors?

 The agricultural, commercial and service sectors.
 The industrial sector is moderately developed, and is mainly based on the processing of agricultural and livestock goods.